KarimAhmedAhmed/Shelfie-Backend/README.md

 #### About Test Database

-We also provide the ability to create a database for test otherwise that for development
+We also provide the ability to create another database for test.

 ```bash
 Just add it to the environment file as mentioned in example-env.txt file